marclandy/enterprise-infra/technical reviews/whitepapers/enterprise pki whitepaper.md

 ## Executive Summary

-Mid-tier organisations in sectors such as retail, healthcare, manufacturing, and energy are undergoing digital transformation across hybrid environments.
+Mid-tier organisations in sectors such as retail, healthcare, higher-education, biotech, airlines/aviation & financial services are undergoing digital transformation across hybrid environments.
 As the perimeter dissolves, the **trust fabric of the enterprise is increasingly underpinned by certificate-based authentication**—for devices, users, services, workloads, and data.

 This whitepaper provides a pragmatic and reference-driven overview of certificate use-cases in a typical enterprise, considerations for consolidating on a modern PKI platform, and comparative guidance on integrating **DigiCert PKI Platform** and **Microsoft Cloud PKI** with Microsoft Intune.